KnatteAnka/NodeRED_ESPEASY_AutoDiscovery/Advance.md

 **Flow Node-Red**
 ![Flow_Node-Red](PNG/Flow_Node-Red.PNG)
-The Node-Red **inject Node Settings**: containt 3 different settings arrays:
+The Node-Red **inject Node Settings**: containts some different settings arrays and variables:
 *Settings inside Function node is if settings is not run or missing!*

 1. "UnitsContainsName" sets if Units Valuename have to be exact match or just contain the word to match.